Credits

 Autonomous learning: To prepare classes the student may have to read and understand materials and / or notes indicated by the teacher.
 Afterwards in class, the student needs to review and solve exercises on the topic of study.

 Theory classes In lectures the teachers present a part of the contents of the subject.
-Normally, teachers use transparencies that students would be advised to obtain before classes, in order to do a better follow-up.
+Normally, teachers use transparencies that are accessible to students.

 Laboratory classes